tensorpack/tensorpack/examples/PennTreebank/README.md

 This example is mainly to demonstrate:

 1. How to train an RNN with persistent state between iterations.
-2. How to use a TF reader pipeline instead of a DataFlow for training & inference.
+2. How to use a TF reader pipeline instead of a DataFlow, for both training & inference.

 It trains an language model on PTB dataset, basically an equivalent of the PTB example in [tensorflow/models](https://github.com/tensorflow/models/tree/master/tutorials/rnn/ptb).